Chapter 1 – First of Summer

 I think that was when my dementia started.
 I was stupid enough to think that maybe he was harboring secret feelings for me.

 To her credit, she resisted Malcolm's advances at first out of respect for my feelings.
 It was only my pride that kept my hostility at bay.
 That and the fact that she also couldn't help how she felt.
-I didn't want to be the pathetic bitch that threw down the 'friendship over' card because Malcolm fell for her instead of me.
+I didn't want to be the pathetic bitch who threw down the 'friendship over' card because Malcolm fell for her instead of me.
 So I told her to fuck him already to put them both out of their misery.
 But I licked my wounds in private.

 Well, at least I'd be taking a few courses this summer.
 That should solve my mind occupation problem.
 A little.

 I wasn't paying attention to where I was going until I saw that my sneakers were already touching grass.
 I unconsciously sought out my favorite thinking place - the old neighborhood playground.
 It was often deserted because kids these days went for the digital gaming experience rather than actual physical activity.
 For someone like me who grew up on mud pies and tag, online gaming was ridiculous.
-But I couldn't say I wasn't thankful though because the stillness often brought me a few minutes of peace.
+But I couldn't say I wasn't thankful though because the stillness brought me a few minutes of peace.

 I looked up at the all too familiar voice.
-Brent.
 I rolled my eyes.
 Another reason why vacations sucked.

 "Later, Mendoza.
 I'm not in the mood for immature squabbling with you."